ThePenguinsGit/ihatemy.live/content/docs/giveaways.md

 - You may be required to /link your Discord account and Minecraft account.
 (For more information, visit our [linking](/docs/getting-started/linking) page)
 - The winners will be decided by a random draw.
 - Once/If you win, we will send you the prize via Discord.
+- If you win multiple giveaways simultaneously you get to pick a prize and we'll reroll the others.
 For more info about we process your data, check our [Privacy Policy](/legal/privacy) page
 ::